 CURI Collar Strategy

-CURI (CuriosityStream Inc.), in the Communication Services sector, (Broadcasting industry), listed on NASDAQ.
+CURI (CuriosityStream Inc.), in the Communication Services sector, (Media & Entertainment industry), listed on NASDAQ.

-CuriosityStream Inc. operates as a factual content streaming service and media company.
-The company provides premium video programming services in various categories of factual entertainment, including science, history, society, nature, lifestyle, and technology through direct subscription video on-demand (SVoD) platforms accessible by internet connected devices, or indirectly via distribution partners who deliver CuriosityStream content via the distributor's platform or system; and through bundled content licenses for SVoD and linear offerings, partner bulk sales, brand partnerships, and content sales.
-It offers streaming content through devices, including televisions, set-top boxes, computers, streaming media players, game consoles, and mobile devices.
-As of December 31, 2021, it had approximately 23 million total paying subscribers, including direct subscribers, partner direct subscribers, and bundled MVPD subscribers.
-The company was founded in 2015 and is based in Silver Spring, Maryland.
+CuriosityStream Inc., a media and entertainment company, provides factual content through multiple channels.
+The company provides video and audio programming services in various categories of factual entertainment, including science, history, society, nature, lifestyle, and technology through direct subscription video on-demand (SVoD) platforms accessible by internet connected devices, or indirectly through distribution partners who deliver CuriosityStream content via distributor’s platform or system, as well as through bundled content licenses for SVoD and linear offerings, talks and courses, and partner bulk sales.
+It offers streaming content through a host of screen and devices, including televisions, set-top boxes, computers, streaming media players, game consoles, and mobile devices.
+CuriosityStream Inc. is based in Silver Spring, Maryland.

-CURI (CuriosityStream Inc.) trades in the Communication Services sector, specifically Broadcasting, with a market capitalization of approximately $174.9M, a beta of 1.85 versus the broader market, a 52-week range of 2.805-7.15, average daily share volume of 358K, a public-listing history dating back to 2020, approximately 45 full-time employees.
+CURI (CuriosityStream Inc.) trades in the Communication Services sector, specifically Media & Entertainment, with a market capitalization of approximately $151.8M, a beta of 1.76 versus the broader market, a 52-week range of 2.3-5.67, average daily share volume of 444K, a public-listing history dating back to 2020, approximately 42 full-time employees.
 These structural characteristics shape how CURI stock options price implied volatility around earnings windows, capital events, and macro-driven sector rotations.

 What is a collar on CURI?